abuseofnotation/vanilla-fp/README.md

-The no-framework framework - for building component-based purely-functional UIs.
+The no-framework framework for building component-based purely-functional UIs.

 About vanilla-fp
 ===

 At the heart of vanilla-fp is not code but convention for how to build a component.
-A component is a pure-ish function.
-It typically receives these two parameters (typically called 'state' and 'setState', but can vary across components) which provide the component with a state and with a function for altering its state.

-The component function returns a *UI component*, using the building blocks provided by the framework:
+A component is a pure-ish function that typically receives two parameters (called 'state' and 'setState', but can vary across components) which provide the component with a state and with a function for altering its state and returns a *UI component*, using the building blocks provided by the framework:

 ```
 import {div, button, span} from './vanilla-fp.js'